Are You at Risk of Wedding Vendor Fraud?

 "I think the most common vendor problem in the wedding industry is directly surrounded around the final product," says Sarah Ntouskas, owner and principal planner of Make It Posh Events.
 "You could receive cheaper flowers, centerpieces and so on.
 The surf and turf you paid for comes with a fatty cut of beef that screams costs were cut."

 Noting that both examples aren't the norm, Ntouskas still warns to be on the lookout for misrepresentation in the level of service being offered.
 "Some vendors will promise the moon and then cannot perform," she says.
 "They may also tell you they can work with your budget, but then you get hit with hidden costs."

-Trusting your gut will play an important role when finding new vendors; if something doesn't seem, right follow your intuition.
+Trusting your gut will play an important role when finding new vendors—if something doesn't seem, right follow your intuition.

 As a wedding and event planner, Ntouskas works with a lot of vendors and her top advice is to ask questions pertinent to you.
 "You're interviewing the vendor as a potential contender," she says.
-"These consultations are not formality, but for you to get a sense of whether or not you like the vendor and their product, good or service.
+"These consultations are not a formality, but they're for you to get a sense of whether or not you like the vendor and their product, good or service.
 Don't stop asking questions after the interview either.
-Email questions following and see how quickly you get a response."
+Email questions following up and see how quickly you get a response."

 Before You Sign

 Contracts come with wedding planning territory, so get ready to sign.
 However, before doing so, know what you're signing.
 "Thoroughly reading a contract before you sign it is an absolute must," says Asselin, who notes it's her Golden Rule.
 "If you have questions about the contract, ask away!
 Don't be shy.
 And if you can't explain a provision of your vendor contract with confidence and in plain English to a friend, then you don't understand it well enough to sign it."